 Many collateral issues arise incidentally to equitable distribution of marital assets and liabilities.
 These issues include determining which assets and liabilities are subject to distribution by the Court, methods to arrive at accurate values of these assets and liabilities, the dates upon which these assets and liabilities should be valued, and the formulation of an overall plan resulting in a fair and equitable distribution of these assets and liabilities.

-The equitable distribution attorneys at Hoagland Longo handle each case on a personal basis while also having available to them the unparalleled resources of a large law firm.
+The Equitable Distribution attorneys at Hoagland Longo will handle your case on a personal basis leveraging the unparalleled resources of a large law firm.
 We have the resources, skill, education, and experience to handle all types of cases, ranging from the simple to the complex.

 Contact our New Brunswick or Red Bank office today to speak with our experienced Family Law attorneys about your entitlements and potential risks as they relate to equitable distribution of assets and liabilities.
 Call 732-545-4717 to schedule a free consultation.

 The family law attorneys at Hoagland Longo help their clients with equitable distribution of assets throughout New Jersey including Mercer County, Middlesex County, Monmouth County, Ocean County, and Union County.